 In the traditional bracket format, Kansas' reward for earning a top seed would be a date with North Carolina in Round Two.

 Eighth-seeded UNLV, on the other hand, would get the Mountain Hawks, likely one of the worst teams left in the field.

 There's a simple way to fix this, though it would destroy bracket contests as we know them: Reseed the teams.

 Now, if you were to put me in charge of planning things for a 96-team field, I'd have the first round take place on a separate weekend, then have the Committee reassemble and place the 32 winners in a 64-team bracket to start play the next Thursday and Friday.
-Since the chances of this happening are less than the chances of the NCAA changing its mind on the subject of expansion, there's only one real alternative: Reseed the teams within an individual six-team pod.
+Since the chances of this happening are lower than the chances of the NCAA changing its mind on the subject of expansion, there's only one real alternative: Reseed the teams within an individual six-team pod.